 6. Deep Clean Frequently Used Appliances: Kitchen + Laundry

 No spring cleaning is complete without a deep clean of your appliances.
 This is probably my least favorite of all the steps!
 At the least do a quick wipe of microwaves, dishwasher, washing machine, refrigerator, toaster, etc. If you don’t do a weekly or biweekly fridge clean, do that here.
-(Yes, that means the spilled sauce that dripped under the shelves – ugh!)
+(Yes, that means the spilled sauce that dripped under the shelves – ugh!
+Sprinkle baking soda and add a little water to make a paste for stubborn spills.)
 Give everything a good deep clean, make sure there is no food residue or grim and gunk in all of your appliances.
+I like to soak my stove grates in warm soapy water.
 You can run your washing machine empty with bleach or vinegar.
 Clean the dryer tube and vacuum the lint from behind the dryer with the tube attachment on your vacuum.

 My biggest shock during spring cleaning has been how dirty my freezer was.
 (I organized all the food we’ve stocked in there, and did a quick vacuum and wipe while I was at it.
 Where do freezer crumbs even come from?!)

 I don’t use anything special on my stainless steel appliances.
 Branch Basics seems to be pretty streak free, especially when using a nice microfiber cloth.